 - You may need to urinate frequently because your body’s processing speed is increased.

-Talk to your doctor if you are concerned about your symptoms or if your body is under acute stress, which could indicate illness or a chronic health condition.
+Talk to your health care provider if you are concerned about your symptoms or if your body is under acute stress, which could indicate illness or a chronic health condition.

-If you want to get a faster metabolism, one of the best things you can do is increase your body’s lean muscle mass.
-This is the weight in your body that is attributed to muscle, not fat.
+If you want to speed up your metabolism, one of the things you can do is increase your body’s lean muscle mass.
+This is the weight that is attributed to muscle, not fat.
 Lean muscle tissue burns more calories (uses more energy) than the body’s fat stores.

 To increase lean muscle mass in your body, you can try increasing your physical activity to include strength training exercises.
-Other ways to get a fast metabolism include:
+Other ways to boost metabolism include:

 - Staying hydrated by drinking more water